jcarver989/aws-lambda4s-example/README.md

 This is a fully working example of an API built with AWS Lambda + API Gateway (proxy integration) written in Scala.
 It is built ontop of [aws-lambda4s](https://github.com/jcarver989/aws-lambda4s) which provides minimal boilerplate for making AWS Lamdba development pleasent in Scala.

+## Why Should I Use This

+This will give you:

+- Automatically convert AWS Lambda's JSON input/output to/from Scala case classes, making it easy for you to get going fast.
+- Super simple route matching, making it easy for you to match against request paths in your APIs
-This example comes with a working CloudFormation template which means that you can run & test your Lamdba API locally & deploy it to production with a single command using AWS's `sam` CLI tool.
+- A complete CloudFormation template, which allows you to run your Lambda API locally & deploy it with a single command using AWS's `sam` CLI tool.
+- Logging is preconfigured for you using AWS Lambda's custom log4j2 appender

 ## Getting Started